spine-examples/todo-list/client-angular/README.md

 How to run:

-1. Start the local backend server:
+1. Start the local backend server (from project root):
     ```bash
     ./gradlew :local-web:appRun
     ```

-2. Run the client:
+2. Run the client (in separate terminal):
     ```bash
     cd client-angular
     npm run ng serve